Use a manifest file to configure your app

 Limitations

-• The following features are unsupported: workspace templates and Integration for Sentence Builder.
-These features will not be included in any manifest exports.
-Uploading a manifest will not affect these features.
+• Unsupported features: Workspace templates and Integration for Sentence Builder are not included in exports, and importing a manifest will not affect them.

 Implementation